 Balancing is required however on any RC LiPo battery pack that has more than one cell since the charger can’t identify from different cells and know if one might be overcharged even though the total voltage of the pack indicates otherwise.

-Balancing ensures all cells are always within about 0.01-0.03 volts per cell so over charging or discharging of one or more cells won’t ruin your battery pack, or worse become a safety issue from overcharging a cell.
+Balancing simply ensures with multi celled RC LiPo batteries, that all the cells in the pack are always within about 0.03 to 0.05 volts (30 millivolts) of each other, so over charging or discharging of one or more cells won’t ruin your battery pack, or become a safety concern with a large voltage difference between cells.